Abd-ur-Rahmân Surizehi

 Abdulrahman Surizehi is an ethnic Baloch musician, born in Iranian Balochistan and later living in Oslo, Norway.
 Surizehi specialises in the benju, a Baluch keyboard zither, and has been referred to as the instrument's greatest performer.
 Surizehi was influenced by his father Joma Surizehi, who played a prominent role in refining the instrument and securing its place in Baloch culture.

+In this work "Abdul Rahman Suri Zahi" the "banjo" player had a great contribution and aroused the admiration of everyone.

+He also plays the doubled-headed drum Doholak, Tanburag, Tabla and Sarod.

+In the concert which performed by a Balochi melody in 2011 at Oslo, "Abdul Rahman Suri Zahi" the "benju" player had a great contribution and aroused the admiration of everyone.